-According to Calder et al. (2015), uncertainties in hazard maps are mainly related to three issues; "(i) the incompleteness and bias of the geological record and the extent to which it represents possible future outcomes; (ii) the fact that analyses based on empirical models rely on a priori knowledge of the
+According to Calder et al. (2015), uncertainties in hazard maps are mainly related to three issues:

+"(i) the incompleteness and bias of the geological record and the extent to which it represents possible future outcomes; (ii) the fact that analyses based on empirical models rely on a priori knowledge of the events; and (iii) the ability of complex computational models to adequately represent the full complexity of the natural phenomena".

-Our hazard maps presented here in Figures 6 and 7 have been produced from available historical and geological records of when and where past lava inundation has occurred at Piton de la Fournaise, as well as vent location, and lava flow Jength.
+Our hazard maps presented here in Figures 6 and 7 have been produced from available historical and geological records of when and where past lava inundation has occurred at Piton de la Fournaise, as well as vent location and lava flow length.
 The quality and detail of these records improve with time, and are better inside the Enclos than outside.
-Secondly, the maps are based on stochastic simulations of lava flow paths using DOWNFLOW, the reliability of which depend on the quality, and up-
+Secondly, the maps are based on stochastic simulations of lava flow paths using DOWNFLOW, the reliability of which depends on the quality, and up-to-dateness of our topographic model (DEM).
+This is an issue at frequently active effusive centers, where emplacement of new lava units causes the topography to be in a state of near-constant change.
+Here we thus discuss the validation of the hazard maps, the uncertainties related to their interpretation, and the extent to which they are adequate in assessing risk associated with future eruptions.